efroemling/ballistica/src/ballistica/README.md

 doing - you are creating a `babase` global for yourself that you can then use from anywhere in your module.

-Our analog to Python modules in Ballistica C++ is the `FeatureSetFrontEnd` class.
-Feature-sets can define a subclass of `FeatureSetFrontEnd` which exposes some C++ functionality, and other feature-sets can call that class's static `Import()` method to get access to a shared singleton instance of that front-end.
+Our analog to Python modules in Ballistica C++ is the `FeatureSetNativeComponent` class.
+Feature-sets can define a subclass of `FeatureSetNativeComponent` which exposes some C++ functionality, and other feature-sets can call that class's static `Import()` method to get access to the shared single instance of that class.
 So far this sounds pretty similar to Python modules.

 Where it breaks down, however, is the concept of module globals - the `babase` we imported at the top of our Python script and can then use throughout it.
 Yes, we could create a global `g_base` pointer in C++ for the `BaseFeatureSet` we just imported, but then *all* our C++ code can access that global and there's no elegant way to ensure it has been imported before being used.
-Alternately we could have *no* globals and just have each `FeatureSetFrontEnd` store pointers to any other `FeatureSetFrontEnd` it uses, but then we'd have to be passing around, storing, and jumping through tons of feature-set pointers constantly to do anything in the engine.
+Alternately we could have *no* globals and just have each `FeatureSetNativeComponent` store pointers to any other `FeatureSetNativeComponent` it uses, but then we'd have to be passing around, storing, and jumping through tons of feature-set pointers constantly to do anything in the engine.

 In the end, the happy-medium solution employed by Ballistica is a combination of globals and namespaces.
 Each feature-set has its own C++ namespace that is